What is an Arm Lift?

 An arm lift is a highly individualized procedure that may be a good option if you are bothered by excessive skin and fat between the underarm and the elbow and feel that your upper arms are sagging or appear loose with this excess skin.

 Note: Success in arm lift surgery is greater if you are physically healthy and maintain a stable weight, you do not smoke, and you have realistic expectations for your surgery and potential outcomes.

 The Initial Consultation

-The success of your arm lift surgery depends on the quality of your participation in the initial consultation.
+The success of your arm lift surgery depends on the quality of your participation in the initial consultation at the Birmingham Cohn Plastic Surgery Office.
 You will need to be prepared to discuss why you want arm lift surgery, your personal medical history, drug allergies, use of medications, vitamins, herbal supplements, alcohol, tobacco and drugs, and any family history of disease.

 Dr. Cohn will perform a physical examination and take detailed measurements of your individual physical attributes.
 Photographs will be taken for your medical record.
 At that point, Dr. Cohn will be prepared to discuss your surgical options, recommend a course of treatment, and discuss the use of anesthesia during your arm lift procedure.
 The consultation consists of a thorough discussion of the procedural details, anticipated scar patterns, and expected recovery.
 Dr. Cohn is happy to assist with recommendations while using your personal goals to guide final decision making.